Code-Institute-Submissions/nature-adventures/README.md

 2. As a registered site user I can edit routes than I have created so that I can improve them and correct any mistake
     * Registered users are able to edit their hikes.
 3. As a registered site user I can delete a route that I have created so that I can remove any information I have added previously.
-    * Resgistered users are able to delete their hikes.
+    * Registered users are able to delete their hikes.

 #### Interacting with Routes
 1. As a registered site user I can like a route so that I can express to other site users my opinion of the route